aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

     }
 }
 ```

-This snippet loads the HTML document using the configuration we set up earlier.
-The document's loading process will attempt to load the missing image, and our message handler will catch and handle the resulting error.
-## Step 6: Convert HTML to PNG
+## Step 6: Convert HTML to PNG (convert html to png)
-To wrap things up, let’s convert the HTML document to a PNG image.
-This step isn’t strictly necessary for handling the missing image, but it demonstrates the broader functionality of Aspose.HTML.
+Finally, convert the loaded document to a PNG image.
+This demonstrates the full **html to image conversion** workflow.

 ```java
 com.aspose.html.converters.Converter.convertHTML(
     document,